rajneesh069/DSA/README.md

 ### What is a graph?

 - A structure with nodes/vertices and/or edges.
-- A graph could have multiple connected components and we use the concept of `visitedArray` to keep track of the vertices we visit, even if the components don't appear to be connected they could be of the same graph, hence the visited array.
+- A graph could have multiple connected components and we use the concept of `visitedArray`(with length = number of nodes(if 0-based indexing) or number of nodes+1 (if 1-based indexing)) to keep track of the vertices we visit, even if the components don't appear to be connected they could be of the same graph, hence the visited array.
 (Will become more clear once we dive into algorithms)

 ### Types of Graph: